 - · Can be confused with small or young snakes but are much smaller than any native snakes - · Have smooth gold-grey skin, males are greyer.
-Females are larger and have a dark stripe down the back works in the area immediately and consult
+Females are larger and have a dark stripe down the back.

 If a bat or bat roost is found on site, stop all